linghaol/MyWebsite/content/markdown/Data Visualization of My Living Expense in the U.S. Using D3.js.md

 Q: What parts can I "play"?<br>
 A: You can click bars, which will lead you to the data of a specific month.
 You can also select the types of purchase you want to see in charts.<br>
 <br>
-Q: After entering one month, how can I return?<br>
+Q: After entering one month, how can I return to all-month?<br>
-A: Clicking any bar in this month will return you to all-month charts.<br>
+A: *Clicking any bar in this month will return you to all-month charts.*<br>
 <br>
 Q: After selecting types in selection box, how can I see them reflected in charts?<br>
-A: Click any month bar and return to all-month charts.
-Because you need to click any bar to activate selections.<br>
+A: *Click any bar to activate selections, then return to all-month*.<br>
 <br>
 Q: What does the table show?<br>
 A: The table shows at most 15 records of all-month or any specific month, within the types you selected currently.<br>